microchip-pic-avr-examples/pic24-dspic-can-canfd-bootloader/README.md

 ## Setup And Operation

-There are 3 configurations provided in this demo:
+There are 4 configurations provided in this demo:
 1) Using CAN classic on a device with the CAN-FD module
 2) Using CAN-FD on a device with the CAN-FD module
 3) Using CAN classic on a device with the enhanced CAN controller
+4) Using CAN-FD on a device with the CAN-FD module and using TA100 for external ECDSA verify

 The hardware and software setup is different for each of these use cases.
 There are readme*.html files associated with each folder that describe the required hardware and software as well as how to setup and run each of the corresponding demos.